How to measure time Calipso Press New Books

 This book gives new life to used Riso masters—banana leaves fiber sheets normally tossed after printing.
 By laminating fragments of these ink-stained stencils, I captured the bold, layered colors of Riso in unexpected ways.
 Some pages show single tones, while others mix colors as they overlap.

 Each book is one of a kind, serving as a sort of personal swatch book for Riso colors.
 Each book is unique!
-The photos here represent one unique book
+The photos here represent one unique book!

 Ihirama Calipso Press New Books